-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

-Persons with co-occurring mental and substance abuse disorders must handle both issues in order to become fully rehabilitated.
-Some people take drugs or alcohol to ease symptoms of mental health complications, and some individuals take drugs which then, in turn, creates symptoms which are identical to mental health issues, such as anxiety and depression.
-Addiction treatment professionals know how to distinguish between the two, and can work with clients to properly treat real mental health problems in tandem with any other substance abuse treatment that is done with the person.
-This has proven to be effective in keeping individuals with mental health issues off of drugs and alcohol and mentally stable and healthy.
+Persons with co-occurring mental and substance abuse disorders must handle both issues in order to recover completely.
+Some individuals take drugs to alleviate symptoms of mental health disorders, and some people take drugs which then, in turn, brings about symptoms which mimic mental health disorders, such as anxiety and depression.
+Drug rehabilitation professionals know how to distinguish between the two, and can work with clients to appropriately treat real mental health problems in tandem with any other substance abuse treatment that is done with the person.
+This has proven to be effective in keeping individuals with mental health issues off of drugs and alcohol and mentally stable and productive.

 Gays and Lesbians can sometimes have unique treatment needs when receiving substance abuse treatment.
-A specialized curriculum and treatment setting which is conducive to the needs of gays and lesbians is obtainable at certain drug treatment facilities around the country which recognize the unique needs and challenges which gays and lesbians will experience during recovery.
-Gay and lesbians can achieve full rehabilitation and recovery just like any other person in treatment, although it can be helpful for gays and lesbians to be in a supportive atmosphere which doesn't judge them or alienate them because of their sexual preference.
+A specialized curriculum and treatment environment which is conducive to the needs of gays and lesbians is obtainable at certain drug and alcohol rehabilitation programs around the country which understand the unique needs and challenges which gays and lesbians will encounter during recovery.
+Gay and lesbians can achieve full rehabilitation and recovery just like any other person in treatment, however it can be beneficial for gays and lesbians to be in a supportive environment which doesn't judge them or segregate them due to their sexual preference.

-Criminal justice clients typically need drug treatment due to problems with addiction.
-Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be adhered to in order to be admitted into a criminal justice drug or alcohol rehab facility or recovery program.
-The initial step is to determine the criminal justice clients eligibility.
-This step is accomplished by a panel of officials who decide how much and what type of drug or alcohol is necessary.
-Often, the criminal justice clients obtain their drug and alcohol rehabilitation while they are incarcerated.
-For optimum results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in a sober living home or a therapeutic community.
+Criminal justice clients often need drug or alcohol treatment due to problems with drug or alcohol addiction.
+Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be completed in order to be accepted into a criminal justice substance abuse rehab program or recovery program.
+The initial step is to establish the criminal justice clients eligibility.
+This step is completed by a panel of officials who determine how much and what type of substance abuse [[[rehabilitation is necessary.
+Sometimes, the criminal justice clients obtain their drug and alcohol treatment while they are incarcerated.
+For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in sober living or a long-term residential transitional living program.

-Self payment substance abuse rehabilitation programs are an outstanding alternative to other types of treatment programs i.e. private medical insurance and state funded programs.
-Individuals who are able to attend self payment programs pay for their entire rehab process out of pocket.
+Self payment substance abuse treatment centers are an outstanding alternative to other types of rehab centers i.e. private medical insurance and state funded facilities.
+Individuals who are able to attend self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
 It just means that self payment is their primary method of covering the cost of their drug rehab program.
-To learn more about self payment programs, contact a drug or alcohol treatment center and ask about their payment options.
-It is a good idea to contact a number of programs so that you have a comparison of your choices regarding treatment options and payment options.
+In order to learn more about self payment at a specific program, contact a substance abuse treatment program and inquire as to their payment options.
+It is beneficial to contact several programs so that you have an understanding of your choices with regards to treatment options and payment options.

-Medicaid is a type of health insurance which is made available to individuals in certain low-income tax brackets.
-Eligibility for Medicaid is dependent on income and other circumstances such as whether or not the person has dependents and if they receive any other financial assistance.
-Medicaid may possibly even cover the costs associated with drug rehabilitation, and there are a lot of drug rehab facilities throughout the country which are covered through Medicaid.
-Many drug rehab facilities which are covered through Medicaid may only provide a limited treatment curriculum and may only provide such treatment on a short term basis, usually 30 days or less.
-Individuals who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to reap the full rewards of such a program.
+Medicaid is a type of health insurance which is made available to people in certain low-income tax brackets.
+Eligibility for Medicaid depends greatly on income and other circumstances such as whether or not the individual has dependents and if they receive any other assistance.
+Medicaid may possibly even cover the costs associated with drug or alcohol rehab, and there are a lot of drug and alcohol rehabilitation facilities throughout the country which are covered through Medicaid.
+Many drug treatment facilities which are covered through Medicaid may only deliver a limited treatment curriculum and may only deliver such treatment on a short term basis, typically 30 days or less.
+Individuals who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to acquire the full rewards of such a program.

-Some individuals are covered through state financed insurance because they do not qualify for Medicaid.
-Some states however offer affordable health insurance to those who cannot afford private health insurance.
-State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a variety of drug rehabilitation facilities around the country.
-State financed insurance other than Medicaid may cover both inpatient or outpatient substance abuse treatment providers.
-To find out which rehab programs will accept state financed insurance, speak with a substance abuse treatment advisor.
+Some people are covered through state financed insurance because they fail to qualify for Medicaid.
+Some states however offer affordable health insurance to those individuals who cannot afford private health insurance.
+State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a variety of drug and alcohol rehabilitation programs around the country.
+State financed insurance other than Medicaid may cover both outpatient or inpatient drug rehab providers.
+To find out which treatment programs will accept state financed insurance, consult a drug and alcohol treatment specialist.

-If an individual is abusing drugs or alcohol and is looking for help, there are many effective drug rehab programs accept private health insurance.
-Whereas some outpatient and short term programs accept private health insurance, far more effective drug or alcohol rehab centers which require an inpatient or residential stay for at least 90 days are also an available option.
-These programs which accept private health insurance can vary in terms of treatment curriculum, but those individuals who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug or alcohol rehab facility.
-For more information, consult with an addiction specialist at a substance abuse rehab facility in your area to find out which services your private health insurance will cover.
+If a person is abusing drugs or alcohol and is looking for help, there are many effective substance abuse treatment programs accept private health insurance.
+Whereas some outpatient and short term programs accept private health insurance, far more beneficial substance abuse rehab programs which require an inpatient or residential stay for at least 90 days are also an available option.
+These treatment programs which accept private health insurance can differ in terms of treatment curriculum, but those clients who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug rehabilitation facility.
+For additional information, consult with an addiction specialist at a substance abuse treatment program in your area to see which programs your private health insurance will cover.